Vegan gluten free chocolate cookies packed with THREE types of chocolate! Uses common ingredients and can be made refined sugar free!

 Depending on how long you bake them for, these cookies can be crispy on the outside, fudgy, brownie-like or crunchy all of the way through!
 They are moreish and will curb your chocolate cravings.

-I don’t know about you, but I’ve always LOVED cookies (and ice cream) more than cakes.
-Some of my favourite cookie recipes are my Peanut Butter and Jam Cookies or my Coconut Cookies.
 I love the textures of cookies, whether they are crispy or fudgy and having crunchy, melty or soft bits in my cookies.
 These vegan chocolate chip cookies are super quick and easy to make and only use ingredients from your major supermarket.
 They are kid-friendly too!

-Ingredients of these vegan chocolate cookies
+Ingredients to make these gluten free vegan chocolate cookies

 Vegan Triple Chocolate Cookies

 - 2 cups (200g) blanched almond meal

 - 1 cup (160g) coconut sugar, or organic cane sugar

 - ¾ cup (125g) white rice flour, or gluten-free flour blend*